Unisys/NSign/README.md

 # NSign - HTTP message signatures and verification for .NET

-NSign (/ˈensaɪn/) provides libraries to sign HTTP messages based on recent drafts (currently: May 26th 2022) of the [HTTP Message Signatures](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures/) to-be standard from the IETF.
+NSign (/ˈensaɪn/) provides libraries to sign HTTP messages based on recent drafts (currently: January 9th 2023) of the [HTTP Message Signatures](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures/) to-be standard from the IETF.
 The key motivation for the standard is to have a standard way to sign and verify HTTP messages e.g. used in webhook-like scenarios where a provider needs to sign HTTP request messages before sending them to subscribers, and subscribers need to verify incoming messages' signatures for authentication.
-Signatures can however also be applied to HTTP response messages for a client to verify on receipt.
+Signatures can also be applied to HTTP response messages for a client to verify on receipt.

 >__*Disclaimer*__
 >